Exodus-Privacy/website/content/page/contribute.en.md

 ## And help us by spreading the word about us

 The main interest of Exodus Privacy is to <b>make people aware of the tracking done by mobile applications</b>.
-To do so, we animate 3 social network accounts and 2 video channels:
+To do so, we animate 3 social network accounts and a video channel:
 <div class="row">
     <div class="col-md-4 text-center">
         <i class="fab fa-3x fa-mastodon mt-2 ml-auto mr-auto text-primary"></i>